-Springfield, Mo.
 “In one word: devastating,” Jim Mattix said, describing the charred scene in California.
-Jim is the lead pastor of Northeast Assembly of God in Fresno, California, and one of the many who have been affected by the fires on the West Coast.
+Jim is the lead pastor of Northeast Assembly of God in Fresno, California — one of the many that has been affected by the fires on the West Coast.
 Northeast Assembly has two campuses, both of which have found themselves in the path of the Creek Fire.
 This fire has already consumed more than 309,000 acres of California land.

 Jim recalled the sky changing colors and the air quality reaching record lows as he received notice that the evacuation warning had extended to his community.
-It wasn’t long before he began looking for ways to help others in his area who were affected by the fires.
-Jim turned to Convoy of Hope’s Disaster Services team, who dispatched a tractor-trailer full of food, water, and other supplies to his location.
+Jim then turned to Convoy of Hope’s Disaster Services team, who dispatched a tractor-trailer full of food, water, and other supplies to his location.
 Within 24 hours of receiving aid, Jim began distributing resources to his community.
-He estimates that Northeast Assembly of God has connected with and provided relief to 50-100 people per day since Convoy of Hope answered his call for help.
+He estimates that Northeast Assembly of God has connected with and provided relief to 50-100 people per day since Convoy answered his call for help.

 “Every story is just as heartbreaking as the previous.
 You’d think we would develop a callous to it by now, but that is not the case.
 Each one breaks your heart,” he says.

 Despite the adversity he and his community have faced, Jim did not pass up the chance to applaud the mentality he has seen the survivors in his area maintain.
 “Those who are genuinely in need are constantly saying to us, ‘I only need a little.
 I don’t want to take too much and someone else be without.’
 That to us has been the most humbling experience.”